Rubyevebaby/bookshelf/README.md

 - `description`: Book description
 - `rating`: Rating from 0 to 5
 - `review`: One-line review
+- `cover_image`: Optional URL or uploaded image path

+When exporting for GitHub Pages, these same columns are also saved into `static/data/books.csv`.
+This CSV mirrors `static/data/books.json`, so you can manage the bookshelf in a spreadsheet and rely on the export step to keep both formats in sync.
 ## Usage

 - **Search**: Type in the search box to filter books